 Nuts are high in fiber, tannins, and phytic acid.
 High-fiber foods can make your gut bacteria ferment, creating gas as a byproduct.
 This means that you are more likely to fart.

 Can Nuts Cause Smelly Gas?

-Yes, high sulfur foods like eggs, nuts, and cruciferous vegetables (cauliflower, broccoli, and cabbage) can cause smelly gas.
-Not only can they promote smelly gas, but they can also increase the frequency that you get them.
+Yes, high-sulfur foods like eggs, nuts, and cruciferous vegetables (cauliflower, broccoli, and cabbage) can cause smelly gas.
+Not only can they promote smelly gas, but they can also increase the frequency with which you get it.
 While not everyone has this reaction to sulfur, some people might find it annoying.